Japan Rail Times

 Abundant in relaxing hot springs, endless sapphire-blue sea views, floral wonders, and scrumptious seafood, the Izu Peninsula (伊豆半島 Izu Hantо̄) is conveniently located a 2-hour-30-minute train ride away from Tokyo, and has long been a prime destination for weekend getaways with family and friends.

-For an even more unforgettable trip to the Izu Peninsula, hop aboard the SAPHIR ODORIKO (サフィール踊り子 Safīru Odoriko), JR East’s newest luxury train.
-Making its debut on 14 March 2020, the SAPHIR ODORIKO runs daily between Tokyo and Izukyū-Shimoda Station (伊豆急下田駅) in the Izu Peninsula, and is a luxury sightseeing train featuring JR East’s brand new Premium Green seats.
+For an even more unforgettable trip to the Izu Peninsula, hop aboard the SAPHIR ODORIKO (サフィール踊り子 Safīru Odoriko), JR East’s luxury train.
+Having debuted on 14 March 2020, the SAPHIR ODORIKO runs daily between Tokyo and Izukyū-Shimoda Station (伊豆急下田駅) in the Izu Peninsula, and is a luxury sightseeing train featuring JR East’s Premium Green seats.

 SAPHIR ODORIKO’s stunning sapphire-blue exterior.
 (Image credit: JR East)